yerimoh/yerimoh.github.io/_posts/2020-08-01-first-project.md

 ---

 ## [eng]
-I participated in the Seoul Metropolitan Big Data Campus Competition and participated in the selection of the best power independent bus stop using a voltage device
+I participated in **the Seoul Metropolitan Big Data Campus Competition** Analysis Data with the subject of "the selection of the best power independent bus stop using a voltage device"

 TAVE 6th project